 The recent medical paradigm shift initiated by precision medicine, along with significant advances in computational science, artificial intelligence, and mobile or wearable technology, presents nursing science with an important opportunity to advance self-management science to an entirely new level through the development of strategies tailored for the individual through precision health, addressing not only individual genetic and biological, but also psychosocial phenotypic, characteristics.

 As an internationally respected self-management scientist and translational researcher, Dr. Kim is known for her transdisciplinary research focused on reducing health disparities through technological and scientific innovations.
-She currently is director of the NIH-funded P30 Center for Transdisciplinary Collaborative Research in Self-Management Science (TCRSS) at the School of Nursing, which will provide an innovative, highly stimulating environment for these future nurse scientists.
+She currently is director of the NIH-funded P30 Center for Health Equity Research (HER) at the School of Nursing, which will provide an innovative, highly stimulating environment for these future nurse scientists.

 “Whereas the first wave of precision medicine research focused on gathering genomic and biological data, truly personalized care — or precision health — will be possible only when an intervention or care practice integrates psychological, behavioral, environmental, social, and cultural determinants along with biological determinants,” Dr. Kim said.
 “To advance self-management science with a focus on precision health in a timely manner, we need a cadre of nurse scientists who can effectively collaborate with related disciplines in developing novel research to determine the phenotypic characteristics of people with chronic conditions as well as deliver personalized self-management interventions.
 Precision interventions based on individual data will enhance the effectiveness of such programs, reduce financial and social costs, and improve the quality of life of the most vulnerable.”